 Puberty and Fertility

-The onset of puberty may begin as expected or be delayed.
+The onset of actual puberty may begin as expected or be delayed.
 Early pubertal development is often experienced normally with some breast development in girls and a degree of penile development in boys.
 However, the penis and testes rarely reach full development and menstruation in girls either does not start, is sporadic, or is very delayed, sometimes starting much later in adulthood.
 Some girls develop oligomenorrhea (infrequent menstrual periods) which is usually only intermittent spotting, but primary amenorrhea (absent menstruation) is slightly more common.
 A very small number of children with PWS are affected by precocious (early) puberty which can result in having a slightly advanced bone age.
 Treatment to suppress development may not be needed as pubertal advancement is usually not sustained.

 Sex Hormone Treatment

 Sex hormone therapies are also beneficial for bone health, retaining muscle mass and for general well being.
 Due to hormone deficiencies, adults with PWS have low bone mineral density, but sex hormone therapy can increase bone density and help prevent osteoporosis, particularly if given during the period of bone building (before age 25-30 yrs.)
+Sex hormone therapy is recommended beyond puberty and through adulthood.

 Key Points for Providing Support